Back to Top

 Visit our pumpout boat page on FaceBook to stay in touch: @pumpoutoceancounty

-• Since 1998, over 2.4 million gallons of concentrated effluent waste have been removed from the holding tanks and portable toilets of over 114,470 boats, that could otherwise have been directly discharged into the No-Discharge Zone intercoastal waters of Ocean County.
+• Since 1998, about 2.6 million gallons of concentrated effluent waste have been removed from the holding tanks and portable toilets of about 120,000 boats, that could otherwise have been directly discharged into the No-Discharge Zone intercoastal waters of Ocean County.

 • The boats service recreational boats throughout the Barnegat Bay intercoastal, from the Manasquan River down to the Little Egg Harbor; they service busy congregating areas like Tices Shoal, and respond to requests in open water and in some marinas.